 Forecast and Conditional Betting

 Full details of how forecast betting works can be found in Bet Types.
 Some common types include the straight forecast, here you are predicting the order of a given number of horses at the end of a race, usually the top two, e.g. Fat Alan to win and Carlo Swede to come second.
 A reverse forecast is similar but the horses can finish in any order.
-A tricast is a straight forecast but with three horses, if you feel brave enough these bets often provide huge returns.
+A tricast is a straight forecast but with three horses, if you feel brave enough these bets can provide huge returns ln the rare occasions they come in.

 Conditional betting is a bet with a pre-determined set of conditions that must be met for the bet to be placed or for the bet to continue.
-See our guides for full details.
 These bets are effectively linked singles and are sometimes called any-to-come bets.
-A typical bet may be something line a £10 conditional bet on Bald Idiot and Dodgy Carl both to win two separate races one after another, the bet may say if Bald Idiot wins then wager the initial stake on Dodgy Carl in the next race.
+A typical bet may be something like a £10 conditional bet on Bald Idiot and Dodgy Carl both to win two separate races one after another, the bet may say if Bald Idiot wins then wager the initial stake on Dodgy Carl in the next race.
 If Bald Idiot loses then no extra money is wagered on Dodgy Carl.

 Offers and promotions are not too common for conditional bets and you will usually need to phone up or bet in store to get these bet types.